purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Loss_Functions.md

 Much as you did for activation functions you will now program some simple loss functions.
 Different loss functions may become useful depending on the type of neural network and type of data you are using.
 Here we will program Mean Squared Error Loss MSE and Cross Entropy Loss.
 It is important to know how these are calculated, and how they will be used to update your network.
-As before we will provide the formulas, and know that each of these functions can be done in less than 10 lines of code, so if your code begins to get more complex than that you may be overthinking the problem.

-In this section, your task is to implement the forward and backward attribute functions of the Loss class in file loss.py:
+Loss class in file loss.py:

 • Class attributes: